matplotlib/matplotlib/doc/devel/contributing.rst

 =========================

-Code is not the only way to contribute to matplotlib.
+Code is not the only way to contribute to Matplotlib.
 For instance, documentation is also a very important part of the project and often doesn't get as much attention as it deserves.
 If you find a typo in the documentation, or have made improvements, do not hesitate to send an email to the mailing